miniworld-project/miniworld_core/doc/source/usage/introduction.rst

 .. code-block:: bash

-   ./mw.py step
+   mwcli step

 You can see that the first topology is a chain: 1 <-> 2 <-> 3.

 .. code-block:: bash

-   $ ./mw.py info connections
+   $ mwcli info connections

    {
        "1": [